openshift-labs/learn-katacoda/introduction/developing-with-odo/05-exposing-components-to-public.md

 ✓  Changes successfully pushed to component: frontend
 ```

-Visit the URL in your browser to view the application.
+Visit the URL in your browser to view the application once the `odo push` command finishes.